 A student who vandalizes or abuses school property will be suspended pending a parent conference.
-The length of the (continued on next page)

-suspension will be determined at the conference.
+The length of the suspension will be determined at the conference.
 The student must pay for the damage, may face expulsion proceedings, may be referred to an alternative setting, and may be referred to the police.